 This risk of serotonin syndrome emphasizes the importance of informing your vet about any medications or supplements that your dog may be taking.
 While there are plenty of situations where it may be safe to give trazodone at the same time as another medication or supplement, there are other times when it can be quite dangerous.

-For example, trazodone can safely be prescribed with gabapentin for dogs.
-Sometimes there may be a situation where a dog is already taking gabapentin for pain and the vet will want to add on trazodone for situational anxiety.
+So sometimes there may be a situation where a dog is already taking gabapentin for pain and the vet will want to add on trazodone for situational anxiety.
 Or there may be cases where your vet asks you to give gabapentin and trazodone simultaneously prior to a veterinary appointment if your dog is fearful and aggressive.

-However, as we just mentioned, combining trazodone with some anxiety and anti-depressant medications can be dangerous due to the risk of serotonin syndrome.
+As we just mentioned, combining trazodone with some anxiety and anti-depressant medications can be dangerous due to the risk of serotonin syndrome.
 This is particularly the case for medications like selective serotonin reuptake inhibitors (SSRIs) and monoamine oxidase inhibitors (MAOIs) because they also increase serotonin levels.
 Therefore, dogs who are on other anxiety medications should not take trazodone unless directed by a veterinarian or a board-certified veterinary behaviorist.

 Also, since trazodone can have a mild sedative effect, be careful when using it with other calming medications and supplements.
 This combination can lead to excess sedation or central nervous system depression.